|Missing In Action (MIA)

 Saburo Sakai and the Zero Fighter Pilots

 This is the first book of aviation author, Henry Sakaida who creates a work that is both well researched and presented.
-"Winged Samurai" tells two stories: the story of Japan's greatest surviving ace, Saburo Sakai, and the large story of Zero fighter pilots and the combat they participated in during WWII.
+"Winged Samurai" tells two stories: the story of Japan's greatest surviving ace pilot, Saburo Sakai, and the larger story of Zero fighter pilots and the air combat they participated in the Pacific during World War II.